jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   Note: C'tan Shard <- Crimson God

   ### Sautekh
-  (we like to pretend we're the death guard)
+  (we like to pretend we're the death guard... ehhh....)

   - **\[Ability] Unstoppable Advance:** At the start of your Charge phase, if this unit is not in Engagement Range of enemy units, you may roll a Morale test for it.
 If the test is successful, this unit may make a Normal Move of up to 2"